 New Jersey Educational Expenses in Child Support Calculations

 New Jersey child support orders can and often do consider the educational needs of a child.
-This can include primary and secondary school tuition at a private or religious school, college expenses and even graduate school costs.
+This can include primary and secondary school tuition at a private or religious school, as well as college expenses and other post-secondary school costs.
 The educational expenses of raising a child can vary widely depending on the situation of the family.
 New Jersey child support orders are designed to take these expenses into account, which is why you want to be specific about how much money goes into each child's schooling and expenses each year.
-After your divorce, costs related to primary and secondary school tuition at a private or religious school, college expenses, and even graduate school can be handled through an NJ child support order.
+After your divorce, costs related to primary and secondary school tuition at a private or religious school, and even college expenses, can be handled through an NJ child support order.

 Elementary and Secondary School

 The NJ family court system has some leeway in determining whether public or private school expenses will be covered by a child support order.
 As with other decisions, this one is based on the best interests of the child, and includes such factors as the quality of public schools in the area, the ability of parents to pay, and the educational history of the child to-date.
 An experienced New Jersey divorce attorney can help elucidate some of these issues in court and ensure protection of you and your family's interests.

 College and Other Post-Secondary Education